Sixpack Annie

-Sixpack Annie is a 1975 American International film aimed at the drive-in theatre circuit that was advertised with tags "Lookout...
+Sixpack Annie is a 1975 American comedy film directed by Graydon F. David.
+The film was aimed at the drive-in theatre circuit that was advertised with tags "Lookout...
 She's Legal Now!
-She's Out to Tear the Town Apart!" and "She's got the boys glad and the sheriff mad," amongst others.
+She's Out to Tear the Town Apart!" and "She's got the boys glad and the sheriff mad", amongst others.
 Another tagline used was "She's the pop top princess with the recyclable can."
 It starred Lindsay Bloom in the title role of Annie Bodine and Joe Higgins as Sheriff Waters.
-Other actors included Larry Mahan, Raymond Danton, Louisa Moritz, Bruce Boxleitner, Doodles Weaver and Stubby Kaye.
+Other actors included Larry Mahan, Ray Danton, Louisa Moritz, Bruce Boxleitner, Doodles Weaver and Stubby Kaye.
 Adverts depicted a pre-Daisy Duke kind of character, a buxom country gal in a tied-front top and tiny cut-off jeans opening an oversized can of beer.
 The picture carried an MPAA R rating due to language and one nude scene.